 About the estate:

-This large 28-hectare estate was long run by André and Michel.
-Guillaume, Michel's son, arrived in 2009.
-The estate is located on the steep slopes of Torméry, south of Chignin.
-It was Guillaume's grandfather who replanted the vineyard in the 1950s.
+This large 28-hectare estate was long managed by André and Michel.
+Guillaume, Michel’s son, joined the business in 2009.
+The estate is located on the steep hillside of Torméry, south of Chignin.
+It was the grandfather who oversaw the replanting in the 1950s.
 The estate avoids herbicides as much as possible but cannot work all its plots by hand.
-Guillaume is experimenting with organic farming on the two and a half hectares he took over to form the Côteau de Torméry estate.
-He is also experimenting with ageing in large oak barrels or sandstone vats.
-A wide and consistent range with promising innovations.
+Guillaume is experimenting with organic farming on the two and a half hectares he acquired to establish the Côteau de Torméry estate.
+He is also conducting aging trials in large oak casks or stoneware.
+A broad, consistent range with promising innovations.

 Guide Hachette des vins

-Everything about this Persian wine is deep and powerful: its dark garnet color, aromas of blackcurrant, red fruit, and spices, high-quality but still young tannins, well supported by wood and a fine acidity, the signature of this beautiful Savoyard grape variety that has been rediscovered.
-Worth waiting for.
+Everything about this Persian wine is deep and powerful: the dark garnet color, the aromas of blackcurrant, red berries, and spices, and the high-quality but still youthful tannins, well supported by the oak and a subtle acidity—the hallmark of this beautiful Savoyard grape variety, now rescued from obscurity.
+One to watch.

 About the estate:

 Michel Quénard took over the family estate, founded by his grandparents, in 1976.
-His son Guillaume joined him in 2009, after studying at the Beaune wine school and then at the Changins engineering school (Switzerland), and took over the reins of this estate, one of the most renowned in Savoie, which produces wines of consistently high quality, both red and white.
+His son Guillaume joined him in 2009, after studying at the wine school in Beaune and then at the engineering school in Changins (Switzerland), and took over the reins of this estate, one of the most renowned in Savoie, known for its consistently high quality in both red and white wines.